-- 1. In the StarWind Management Console click to Add Device (advanced) button and open Add Device (advanced) Wizard. - 2.
-Select Hard Disk Device as the type of device to be created.

-3. Select Virtual Disk.

-4. Specify a virtual disk Name, Location, and Size.
+- 1. Open StarWind Management Console and click on the Add Device (advanced) button. - 2.
+Select Hard disk device as the type of device to be created.
+Click on Next to continue. - 3.
+Select Virtual disk.
+Click on Next to continue. - 4.
+Specify virtual disk name, location, and size and click on Next.